cchitsiang/awesome-stars/topics.md

 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [kamranahmedse/githunt](https://github.com/kamranahmedse/githunt) - Hunt the most starred projects on any date on GitHub
 - [checkly/headless-recorder](https://github.com/checkly/headless-recorder) - Chrome extension that records your browser interactions and generates a Playwright or Puppeteer script.
-- [franzenzenhofer/f19n-obtrusive-livetest](https://github.com/franzenzenhofer/f19n-obtrusive-livetest) - A sandboxed, extendable testing chrome extension and framework!
-It runs pre-defined and custom tests on each page that you visit.
 - [FullStack-Academy-Kiev/react-chrome-extension](https://github.com/FullStack-Academy-Kiev/react-chrome-extension) - Chrome Extension boilerplate with ReactJS and vanilla JS examples
 - [adeekshith/netflix-categories](https://github.com/adeekshith/netflix-categories) - Unlock Netflix Hidden Categories With This Browser Extension
 - [uku/Unblock-Youku](https://github.com/uku/Unblock-Youku) - A Chrome extension helping users access their web services while traveling outside mainland China